jpgsantos/Subcellular_workflow/Docs/SBtab.rst

 .. _compound_initialvalue:

-- **!InitialValue** - should include the total amounts of the conserved species and have 0 for the rest of the reactants in nM.
+- **!InitialValue** - should include the total amounts of the conserved species and have 0 for the rest of the reactants in nanomolar (nM).

 .. _compound_isconstant: